knemec94/ktor-example-fork/README.md

 - Backend: Kotlin
 - Database: PostgreSQL

-The project is built and started using Docker compose.
+The backend and database is built and started using Docker compose.
-To build and start the project, run the following command from the root: `docker-compose up --build`.
+To build and start the above, run the following command from the root: `docker-compose up --build`.
 You can install docker here https://www.docker.com/products/docker-desktop/

 ## Backend